wp-plugins/mowster-tags/readme.txt

 Contributors: mowster
 Tags: tag, tags, tagging, post, suggest, related, automatic, seo Requires at least: 3.0
-Tested up to: 3.5.1
+Tested up to: 3.6.1
-Stable tag: 1.40.4
+Stable tag: 1.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Wordpress plugin for tag suggestions using Yahoo API.
+Wordpress plugin for tag suggestions using YQL Yahoo Content Analysis API.

 == Description ==

-With this plugin, you will be able to use the Yahoo API terms to get suggested tags for your posts.
+With this plugin, you will be able to use the YQL Yahoo Content Analysis API terms to get suggested tags for your posts.

 * Just click on `Fetch tags`.
-Title, content and optional excerpt of your post will be analyzed by Yahoo in order to find words that could be useful as tags.
+Title, content and optional excerpt of your post will be analyzed by Yahoo to find words that may be useful as tags.

-It currently works with `all languages supported by Yahoo!
-Term Extraction`.
+It currently works with `all languages supported by YQL Content Analysis API`.
+<a href="http://developer.yahoo.com/contentanalysis/">Yahoo Content Analysis API</a>

-= New in version 1.40 =
+= New in version 1.5 =
-* Optimized routines for plug-in activation, deactivation and uninstall
-* Options kept in serialized format
+* YQL Content Analysis API implemented replacing the deprecated Yahoo Term Extraction
-* Ajax and wp_enqueue_script improved
+* Translation pt-PT and es-ES updated
-* New version upgrade check, admin_notices notifications

 = Translations =
 * Portuguese pt-PT